lttng/lttng-tools/doc/man/README.md

 ### option

-The option macro is used to write a command-line option.
+The option macro is used to write a command-line option which is defined in the same man page.

 Usage example: `option:--no-output`, `option:--loglevel=TRACE_WARNING`

+### nloption

+Command-line option generating no link.
+This is used when talking about a generic option which is defined in many man pages.

+Usage example: `nloption:--jul`

+### genoption

+General (`lttng(1)`) command-line option, for generating the appropriate cross-man-page link.

+Usage example: `genoption:--group`, `genoption:--sessiond-path`

 ### not